|1st and 2nd Century

 The first major issue which always comes up is that all wine (oinos in Greek) was not fermented, or alcoholic.
 Typically, discussion is offered on the meaning of certain Hebrew and Greek words.
 On this point there can be little argument; it is certain that people in the ancient world drank grape juice, and oinos was sometimes used to refer to fresh, non-alcoholic wine.
 At the same time, Paul uses oinos when he says, “Do not be drunk with wine” (Eph.5:18).
 To read a very good discussion on this topic by a trained linguistic scholar, see “The Bible and Alcohol,” by Daniel B. Wallace, Ph.D.

 Most articles I have found on this topic refer to Columella and Pliny the Elder, and unfortunately, most of these references misrepresent these ancient writers.
-The Full Life Study Bible, edited by Charles Stamp (Zondervan 1996) contains three separate articles on wine in the Bible.
+The Full Life Study Bible, edited by Donald Stamps and J. Wesley Adams (Zondervan 1996) contains three separate articles on wine in the Bible.
 Each of these articles misrepresent ancient authors, both secular and Christian.

 In the first Full Life Study Bible article on “Wine in the New Testament” Columella and Pliny are cited describing how to store wine by trying to keep it from the air, and thus from fermentation, by sinking wine casks under water.
 This section of the FLSB article opens,